ssvlabs/awesome-ssv/README.md

   - Casimir is a cross chain digital asset management platform that allows users to manage all of their digital assets from NFTs to Staking across chains and wallets in a simple UI that enables users to retain privacy and self-custody.

+### Operator services

+- [Stereum](https://github.com/stereum-dev/ethereum-node/) - a Node Setup GUI that build an easy SSV Network Operator Setup.

+  - If you got an Ubuntu server, you can use Stereum's Node tool to connect to it and install / maintain a SSV Operator without having to access the CLI.
+If you have any question about it, let us know 😄.

+- [ChainUp Cloud](https://cloud.chainup.com/) — ChainUp Cloud is an All in one SSV platform

+  - Our SSV services include operator support and staking options to help you maximize your returns and partake in decentralization.
+Our team of experienced blockchain team is dedicated to providing the highest level of support, and we utilize industrial grade infrastructure to ensure the reliability and security of our services.
+Our goal is to help you maximize your returns and achieve your business objectives.

 ### Notification services

 - [HAL](https://app.hal.xyz/) - The Crypto Notification System